junior0519-05/MP3-Player-PCB/README.md

 # MP3-Player-PCB
-PCB was completed, all that's left is finalizing documentation and presentation for the project
+PCB was assembled, everything worked perfectly.
+Finalizing documentation and presentation is all that's needed...

 # Technologies and Components
 ## Hardware Related